 In 1949, Low joined the National Advisory Committee for Aeronautics (NACA) as an Aeronautical Research Scientist at the Lewis Flight Propulsion Laboratory in Cleveland, OH, (later the Lewis Research Center).
 As Research Scientist, and later Head of the Fluid Mechanics Section (1954-1956) and Chief of the Special Projects Branch (1956-1958), Low specialized in experimental and theoretical research in the fields of heat transfer, boundary layer flows, and internal aerodynamics.
 In addition, he worked on such space technology problems as orbit calculations, reentry paths and space rendezvous techniques.
 While at Lewis Research Center, he also taught graduate-level courses in advanced engineering mathematics, heat transfer, and boundary layer theory.

 During the summer and autumn of 1958, preceding the formation of the National Aeronautics and Space Administration (NASA), Low worked both in Cleveland and Washington, D.C. helping to plan the scope of the new agency.
-Click here for an depth biographical sketch of Low’s professional time with NASA from 1958 to 1976.
 Although Low left NASA’s employ in 1976, he continued his association with the agency, offering his services as a consultant.
 In this capacity, he participated in such activities as Space Shuttle reviews, NASA institutional assessment meetings, and President-elect Ronald Reagan’s NASA Transition Team.
 The latter activity, of which GML was Team chairman, involved the assessment of NASA’s strengths and weaknesses in 1980.

 In the spring of 1976, Low accepted Rensselaer’s offer to become president.
 During his eight years in office, he developed Rensselaer into a nationally renowned research university, broadened the Institute’s programs to include several new areas of technology and, through these programs, established Rensselaer as a setting for the cooperative interface of academia, industry and government.
 Low developed the concept of Rensselaer 2000 as a planning guide for the university, undertook major fund-raising activities, and oversaw the completion of such campus building and renovation projects as the Jonsson Engineering Center and the Voorhees Computing Center.